nemovim/nemomark/README.md

 * \# title

-    Title grammar has five levels which can be changed by a count of `#`.
+    Title grammar has five levels which can be changed by the count of `#`.

     ```
     ex)